This is UEA

-With over 250 societies, ranging from American Football to Quidditch, UEA offers a university experience like no other.
+With more 200 clubs and societies, ranging from American Football to Quidditch, UEA offers a university experience like no other and we like to think we have something for everyone.
 Our Students’ Union (SU) is recognised as one of the most progressive in the country.
 The SU operates a host of facilities, off and on campus, including an advice centre, the Nick Rayns LCR and the Waterfront.

 Our community stretches far beyond Norwich, we have over 200 global Study Abroad and Exchange partnerships which help us provide students with global opportunities and enhance diversity on our vibrant campus.
 We work with partner universities in Europe, Asia, Australia, America and much more.

 We are also a 'University of Sanctuary', offering scholarships and short courses for refugees settling in Norfolk.
 We also provide outreach programmes across the globe, taking UK higher education to schools.
 Our on-campus international students are involved in local outreach programmes through volunteering schemes and initiatives such as 'Global Voices', whereby students visit Norfolk school children.